wangshisheng/MSpectraAI/README.md

 ```

 ## Contact
 You could push an issue on this github.
-And optionally, you can also sent me an e-mail if you have any question about this tool.
+And optionally, please feel free to sent me an e-mail if you have any question or find a bug about this tool.
 Email: wssdandan2009@outlook.com